Close Menu

 • A valid license issued by a government agency from a U.S. state or another country is required to drive legally in North Carolina.
 North Carolina law enforcement authorities do not recognize international driver licenses.

-After obtaining a North Carolina driver license, new residents must also register their vehicle when they accept gainful employment or at the expiration of the time granted by the reciprocity agreement between North Carolina and their prior state of residence (usually 30 days), whichever occurs first.
+After obtaining a North Carolina driver license, you must also register your vehicle when you accept gainful employment or at the expiration of the time granted by the reciprocity agreement between North Carolina and your prior state of residence (usually 30 days), whichever occurs first.

 To register, take the following to a local license plate agency:

-Although new residents can initially register vehicles without an inspection, North Carolina requires a vehicle inspection before they can renew their vehicle registration.
+Although you can initially register vehicles without an inspection, North Carolina requires a vehicle inspection before they can renew their vehicle registration.

 *In addition to registration fees, Durham, Orange, Randolph and Wake counties also charge regional registration taxes.